jeffch19/css-demo-site/README.md

 * Elements follow a logical structure independent of styling and positioning (H1, H2, H3, etc.) to improve content organization.
 * Ensured the webpage is responsive and user friendly.
 * Accessible alt attributes for image elements
-* Included comments/HTML tags for better readabilility and structure.
+* Included comments/HTML tags for better readability and structure.

 ## Credits